Helping Youth In Care SHINE: a trauma-informed, accessible approach to sex education

 For foster youth, the issue of access to sex education is compounded by the reality that they are often in and out of both schools and homes, which means that they might miss opportunities to learn accurate sexual health information.

 It’s no wonder, then, that studies have shown that youth involved in the foster care system have higher rates of adolescent pregnancy and sexually transmitted infections compared to their peers.
 Up until several years ago, research on sexual education related to foster care only identified a problem.
-There was little information about what could be done to reduce the risk.
+There was little information about what could be done to reduce the risk and how to implement trauma-informed sex education.

 Brave Conversations to find solutions